TOPIC- Laws Related To Drugs In India

-- The above mentioned acts are pertaining up to the limits as per the provisions of the Act or as per the rules pertaining to the requirement of license, permit or authorization.
+- The above-mentioned acts are pertaining up to the limits as per the provisions of the Act or as per the rules pertaining to the requirement of the license, permit, or authorization.

-The Central Government holds powers pertaining to the permit, control and regulations of narcotic drug or psychotropic substance, which include:
+The Central Government holds powers pertaining to the permit, control, and regulations of narcotic drugs or psychotropic substances, which include:

-- Permitting or regulating the cultivation, collection, transportation, sale, purchase, import and export of coca plant.
+- Permitting or regulating the cultivation, collection, transportation, sale, purchase, import and export of the coca plant.

-- The Central Government may permit cultivation of opium on its own account.
+- The Central Government may permit the cultivation of opium on its own account.